-Whatever the case may be, technically, that is a battery — Penal Code Section 242 — it's a misdemeanor.
+Technically, whatever the case may be, that is a battery — Penal Code Section 242 — it's a misdemeanor.

-Punishment-wise, you're usually not going to get any jail time unless you have a bad criminal record and somebody really gets hurt, in which case, they'd probably charge something much more severe than a regular battery.
+Punishment-wise, you're usually not going to get any jail time unless you have a terrible criminal record and somebody gets hurt.
+They'd probably charge something much more severe than a regular battery in this case.

 So, I would characterize a regular battery as a low-grade misdemeanor.
 You'll probably be put on probation for a couple of years, and there will be other potential punishments.
 An exemplary community service, maybe a stay-away from whoever you supposedly battered.
 You'd have to come in and sit down with me and talk about that.

 This sexually related crime is legally defined in Penal Code 342.4 PC as: